 FAANG Reviews Exploration (Facebook, Amazon, Apple..)

-At the age of the internet, there are 311 million internet users in the US alone which covers 78% of the total population in the USA.
+In our internet age, there are 311 million internet users in the US alone; that amounts to 78% of the total population in the USA.
 Online review website such as Yelp for food, Google My Business for any business on the map, and Glassdoor for companies and jobs provide different perspectives for buyers or viewers on choosing their products or company.

 The purpose of my Shiny project is to provide quick visualized insight into reviews for Facebook, Apple, Amazon, Netflix, and Google.
 Without further ado, let's dive into the review.

 This data set contains a total of over 68,000 reviews on different companies from the year 2012 to the year 2018.
-Majority of the review is on Amazon.
-This number actually proportional to the total number of employees of these companies today 2018.
-Amazon, Microsoft, Apple, Google, Facebook, and Netflix currently have 600K, 13.5K, 13.2K, 98K, and 5.4K in the total number of employees.
+The majority of the reviews are on Amazon.
+This number actually proportional to the total number of employees of these companies as of 2018.
+Amazon, Microsoft, Apple, Google, Facebook, and Netflix employed 600K, 13.5K, 13.2K, 98K, and 5.4K respectively.

 Current employee vs former employee:

-This graph tells the ratio of response comparison from a current employee and former employee.
-Majority of the reviews are from the current employee.
+This graph tells the ratio of response comparison from a current employee to a former employee.
+The majority of the reviews are from the current employee.
 It is not difficult to tell that Facebook has the highest current employee response ratio.